top of page

 The songsage’s shoulders slumped.
 “No. No, we’re not doing that.”
 Hope was fading fast and taking their options with it.
 “Come on then,” she said with a growl, “and may the Maker help us.”

-Elric frowned.
-That ain’t what Ma said Paradise was.
+“That don’t make no sense.”
+And it ain’t what Ma said Paradise was.

-Elric felt a lump forming in his throat.
+A lump formed in Elric’s throat.
 “Yes…sir.”

-“Do you have any idea why you’re here?”
+“Do you know why you’re here?”

 “I died, sir.”